Nimsalcade/MistralAI-OCR/README.md

    For PDFs, you can configure the chunk size for splitting large documents.
 This helps process PDFs with hundreds of pages.

 4. **Processing:**
-   Click the **Process** button to send the document to the Mistral OCR API.
+   Click the **Extract Text** button to send the document to the Mistral OCR API.
 The app then:
    - Displays a preview of the document in the left column.
    - Shows the extracted OCR results in the right column.
    - Provides download links for the OCR output in multiple formats.